Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Consistent Stochastic Utilities

-As in the definition of stochastic utilities, we introduce in the following definition the $s$ attainability of a dual random variable $\kappa$. \begin{df} For fixed $s\ge 0$, a random variable $\kappa$ is $s$-attainable if there exists an $s$-attainable wealth $\eta$ such that $\kappa=U_x(s,\eta)$ a.s. \end{df}
+As for test-portfolio, for a stopping time $\tau$, we introduce in the following definition the $\tau$-achievability of a dual random variable $\kappa$. \begin{df} For a stopping time $\tau$, a random variable $\kappa$ is $\tau$-achievable if there exists a $\tau$-attainable r.v. $\eta$ such that $\kappa=U_x(\tau,\eta)$ a.s. \end{df}

 The goal of this section is now, the proof of the following theorem :